facebookincubator/velox/velox/docs/develop/types.rst

 More details on when to use an OPAQUE type to define a custom type are given below.

 VARCHAR, VARBINARY, OPAQUE use variable number of bytes per value.
-These types store a fixed-width part in the C++ Type and a variable-width part elsewhere.
+These types store a fixed-width part in the C++ type and a variable-width part elsewhere.
 All other types use fixed-width bytes per value as shown in the above table.
 For example: VARCHAR and VARBINARY :doc:`FlatVectors </develop/vectors>` store the fixed-width part in a StringView for each value.